Get 80% off your plan for your first 6 months.*

 For instance, Stripe is one of the most popular payment gateways in the UK and you can customise it to fit your website.
 If you want to get set up quickly, Square makes it easy to take payments both online and offline.
 Braintree accepts over 130 currencies, so it can work well if you want more international customers.

 Well-known brands can help customers feel secure when they pay (for example, Amazon Pay or Shopify).
-You can also stack payment gateways if you want to offer more options.
+You can also use multiple payment providers if you want to offer more options.

 How to choose the right payment gateway for your business